One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: The Proposed Solution

 \subsection{Dynamic Noise Estimation}

 Instead of attempting to determine a static process noise covariance matrix for the dynamics models in (\ref{homog_dyn}) and (\ref{homog_static}), the proposed method obtains dynamic estimates of these parameters.
+This allows IMM-JHSE to exploit the possibility of different targets having different noise parameters, and allows these estimates to be robust against irregularities such as when targets leave the ground plane or occlude one another (often resulting in partial detections).
 The same is performed for the measurement noise covariance matrix associated with the measurement model (\ref{meas_model}) -- this is shown to increase performance in Table~\ref{tab:dance_ablation}.

-From \cite{adaptive_noise}, consider a generalised representation of the process noise covariance matrix $\mathbf{Q}_t$, which can represent either the static motion model of (\ref{homog_static}), or the dynamic motion model of (\ref{homog_dyn}).
+From \citep{adaptive_noise}, consider a generalised representation of the process noise covariance matrix $\mathbf{Q}_t$, which can represent either the static motion model of (\ref{homog_static}), or the dynamic motion model of (\ref{homog_dyn}).
 This matrix is the expected value of the outer product of the state process noise vector $\mathbf{w}_t$:

 Similarly, the measurement noise covariance matrix is the outer product of the state measurement noise vector $\mathbf{v}_t$: